 The human mind is incredibly complex, but that doesn’t mean that our brains operate impeccably.
 We tend to believe that we navigate life by making sound and rational decisions all the time.

 The idea that humans are rational agents comes from the field of economics.
 Homo Economicus, as coined by John Stuart Mill in the late nineteenth century, is a being that strives that maximize utility via rationality.
-This perspective has been long disproven by a number of psychologists, among which Richard Thaler, Daniel Kahneman, and Dan Ariely, that have conducted extensive studies in human cognition and decision-making.
+This perspective has been long disproven by a number of psychologists, the most prominent among which are Richard Thaler, Daniel Kahneman, and Dan Ariely, that have conducted extensive studies in human cognition and decision-making.

 People have a strong penchant for making decisions based on emotional impulses rather than cold-blooded logic, and there’s a large body of research to confirm that.
 One of the most important reasons we tend to deviate from rational thought is by falling into the trap of cognitive biases and logical fallacies.